Sunday, May 03, 1964

 From card catalog: Seymour Siegel interviews John V. Lindsay, Congressman, 17th district, discussing Civil Rights bill before Congress.

 Siegel asks about Johnson's war on poverty.
-The public may be deluded in to thinking it will solve the problems of the city; it may be a good first step, but 60% has already been proposed.
-Stresses the importance of youth employment measures.
-A band-aid approach when surgery is needed.
+Lindsay respondes, the public may be deluded into thinking it will solve the problems of the city; it may be a good first step, but 60% has already been proposed.
+He stresses the importance of youth employment measures.
+Calls it a band-aid approach when surgery is needed.
 Housing and schools are the most important issues.

 Siegel asks for information about the proposal for a department of urban affairs, which Lindsay supported but was voted down.